 Beeing aware of the limited prospects of correction, Zöllner ceased working on the 80 mm Tessar design and changed over to a Gauss-type design.
 Carl Zeiss Jena was a pioneer of the Gauss-type.
-Paul Rudolph managed to make this original telescope lens – invented by Carl Friedrich Gauß in the early 1800s – suitable for photography purposes by correcting the astigmatism this type was prone to.
+It used to be Paul Rudolph who managed to make Carl Friedrich Gauß'es telescope-lens suitable for photography purposes by correcting the astigmatism this type was prone to.
 On the other hand the Gauss-type promised a high potential for the correction of spherochromatic Gaussian aberrations.
-Willy Merté already used this potential to create his Biotar 1:1.4 in 1927.
+Willy Merté later extended this approach to create his Biotar 1:1.4 in 1927.
 Harry Zöllner's idea was to use this potential not for creating a high aperture lens but to widely correct spherochromatic aberrations and the problematic transverse coma.

 Zöllner therefore made a simplification of the Gauss-type by replacing the rear cemented group of the Biotar with a single, very thin meniscus of negative optical power.
-To be honest: this actually didn’t make the Biometar simpler.
-Manufacturing such a thin and highly curved meniscus was a huge challenge for an optical company, since they were very hard to centre with the technical means of that time.
-As a result the Biometar could never be a cheap lens.
+This single element was the centre point for the good correction of the Biometar, but it actually didn’t make the Biometar simpler.
+Manufacturing such a thin and highly curved meniscus was a huge challenge for an optical company by that time, since this type of element was very hard to centre-grind with the technical means of that era.
+Not every optical company was able to manufacture them with the demanded precision.
+As a result the Biometar never could be a cheap lens.

 Since 1960 Zeiss Jena put this Biometar in modern mounts with fully automatic aperture mechanism for the Exakta bayonet, the Praktina IIA bayonet and the Praktica M42 thread.
-Unfortunately all these versions didn’t sell very well, since they were even more expensive than the very popular Sonnar 3.5/135 mm.
-As a result this type of Biometar went out of production during the second half of the 1960s.
+Unfortunately all these versions didn’t really sell in large numbers, since they were even more expensive than the Sonnar 3.5/135 mm, which was preferred by photo-amateurs due to the plainly longer focal length.
+In contrast the advantages of a definite "portrait-lens" was recognized by experts only.
+As a result this these Biometars 2.8/80 for 35-mm-reflex-cameras went out of production during the second half of the 1960s.

-It is hard to say why Carl Zeiss Jena didn’t apply for a patent for their Biometar in 1948 or 1949, especially because this new type was not just good as a standard lens for 6x6-cameras.
+It is hard to say why Carl Zeiss Jena didn’t apply for a patent for their Biometar already in 1948 or 1949, especially because this new type was not just good as a standard lens for 6x6-cameras.
 At the Leipzig Spring Fair 1950 two new lenses were shown for the first time.
-One of them was the Biometar 2.8/35 mm; a wide angle design brought out as a replacement for the pre war Biogon 2.8/35 for the new Contax IIa from Stuttgart [cf. Die Fotografie, 4/1950, p.
+One of them was the Biometar 2.8/35 mm – a wide angle design intended as a replacement for the pre war Biogon 2.8/35 [cf. Die Fotografie, 4/1950, p.
 89.].
-The second was the Flektogon 2.8/35 mm – perhaps the first retrofocus wide angle ever made.
-What is interesting: This Flektogon 35 mm and a Flektogon 2.8/65 mm from the same year were based on a Biometar type as well.
-We must draw the conclusion that by that time the Biometar-type was seen as an all-round solution when high quaility was needed.
+The latter constructed by Ludwig Bertele was not compatible anymore with the new Contax IIa from Stuttgart.

-An all-round solution: The Biometar-type even allowed a good correction for viewing angles above 60 degrees – a bit like the West-German Planar.
-This Biometar 2.8/35 mm was made just for a short time in 1950 (less than 100 pieces), because the Soviet occupying forces transfered the whole production line of the Contax rangefinder cameras to the Ukraine.
-In the following years the East-German camera industry intirely committed itself to the single lens reflex type.
-As an reaction to this situation Harry Zöllner and Rudolf Solisch developed a wide angle lens with an enlarged back focal distance: The Flektogon 2.8/35 mm.
-This pioneer of the retrofocus lens was based on the Biometar-type as well. (picture by Stefan Baumgartner)
+An all-round solution: The Biometar-type even allowed a good correction for viewing angles above 60 degrees – a bit like the West-German Planar 3.5/35 mm.
+This Biometar 2.8/35 mm was made just for a short time in 1950 (less than 100 pieces), because the Soviet occupying forces transfered the whole production line of the Contax rangefinder cameras to the Ukraine and Zeiss Ikon Stuttgart was supplied by Zeiss Oberkochen now. (picture by Stefan Baumgartner)